 What does the rate cap apply to?

 The rate cap applies to general rates.
 It does not apply to waste charges which are driven by the cost of providing the service.
-The Fire Services Property Levy is also not subject to the rate cap.
+The Emergency Services Volunteer Fund is also not subject to the rate cap.

 Does this mean that my overall rates will only increase by the rate cap?